What Broadband Speed Can I Expect?

 available to customers whose line length is less than 2.5

-delivers speeds up to 80Mbps downstream and up to 10Mbps upstream.
+to 80Mbps downstream and up to 10Mbps upstream.
+Ultima Plus

-Ultima Plus Broadband is available to customers whose line length
+Broadband is available to customers whose line length is less than

 Check your Broadband Speed